teodorlu/utils/README.md

 With the alias setup, the script can be run simply from the command line:

 ```
+$ # As of January 2020.
+January 1st is a Wednesday.
 $ clj -A:fill-month
 ** 01 Wednesday
 ** 02 Thursday